UKnowWhoIm/whatsapp-telegram-bridge/README.md

 ## How to use

+**It is recommended that you use Node and NPM locally and use Docker if you wanna deploy, as the container is very large.**

 1. Create a `settings.json` file from the `settings.example.json`.
 In the `pipes` key store your all your required whatsapp chat's names.

 2. Create a [telegram bot](https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot).
 Find the API key, and store it as value of key `token`.